evo-biomech/scAnt/README.md

 ## Installation
 **scAnt** is supported by 64 bit versions of **Windows 10** and **Ubuntu 18.04** (newer releases of Ubuntu will likely work but have not been tested).
 The pipeline and GUI have been designed specifically for use with [FLIR Blackfly](https://www.flir.co.uk/products/blackfly-s-usb3/) cameras, and [Pololu USB Stepper drivers](https://www.pololu.com/category/212/tic-stepper-motor-controllers).
 We have now added support for **DSLR** cameras for **Windows** operating systems as well.
 Please refer to our [Thingiverse](https://www.thingiverse.com/thing:4694713) page for a full list of components.

-The easiest way to get your scanner up and running is through installation of our pre-configured anaconda environment:
+The easiest way to get your scanner up and running is through installation of our pre-configured anaconda environment.
+If you have a version of conda installed you can run the following:

 **for Ubuntu 18.04**